Cyanguy25/ddos_website/README.md

 sheeesh

-# by aritra and lucas
+# by aritra, lucas and kian